drxeno02/tools-tip-calculator/README.md

 to build up a development portfolio.
 Often times, the requirement to get through the doors of a tech company as an entry level developer is a minimum of three published apps.
 Projects like this help build the necessary coding requirements to start a new career.
-You can help support these individuals by just downloading and sharing the app.
+You can help support these individuals by just downloading, sharing the app and giving it a 5 star rating!

 <a name="screenshots"></a>
 ## Screenshots